arcs-njit-edu/docs/docs/Software/index.md

     * The `module load` command will load dependencies automatically as needed, however you may still need to load prerequisite modules to load specific software package(s).
 For that you need to use `module spider` command as described above.
     * For running jobs via batch script, you need to add module load command(s) to your submission script.
 For example, to load `Python` version `3.9.6` as shown in the above example, you need to load `GCCcore/.11.2.0` module first before loading the Python module is available to load.
 To use `Python 3.9.6`, use the following command
 ```console
 module load GCCcore/11.2.0 Python
 ```
-You can verify whether Python is loaded using,
+You can verify whether Python is loaded using

 ```console
 module li